Japan preparing for unexpected after Kim's death

 The report of Kim's death grabbed immediate headlines in Japan, where newspapers issued extra editions.

-Some Tokyo residents said they were concerned about what would happen next inside the borders of their unpredictable neighbour.
+Some Tokyo residents said they were concerned about what will happen next inside the borders of their unpredictable neighbour.

 "I am worried indeed.
 I am very interested in knowing how this will all turn out," 73-year-old retiree Kosuke Yoshimasa told Reuters.

-Another retiree, Michiko Matsuzaki, 68, sounded a note of cautious optimism.
+Another retiree, 68-year-old Michiko Matsuzaki, sounded a note of cautious optimism.
 "I hope this will lead North Korea to become more democratic," she said.

 Japan, like others in the region, will be watching to see what stance Pyongyang adopts towards the outside world following Kim Jong-il's death and whether Kim Jong-un can consolidate his power.